RST-Plugin/RST/README.md

 **4. Define output settings**
   - Select an output folder
   - (Optional) Check the Statistics box to generate summaries: Mean, Min, Max, Std.
-Dev., Variance, Cout, exported as .txt, .csv, and Excel (with charts)
+Dev., Variance, Count, exported as .txt, .csv, and Excel (with charts)

 **5. Adjust parameters (when needed)**
 Some indices require user-defined parameters or optional min/max thresholds